danielmichaels/danielms/content/blog/2024/2024-01-09-Design-First-API-Development-with-Goa.md

       description: endpoints for determining service uptime and status
 ```

-Goa also provides powerful constructs enhance the documents.
+Goa also provides powerful constructs to enhance the documents.
 For example to define a field on a `schema` we can use
 `Attribute` or  `Field` type.
 For this post we're only focusing on HTTP which uses `Attribute` whereas `Field` is for both
 HTTP and gRPC.